run-ai/docs/docs/admin/workloads/submitting-workloads.md

          When you select *Model*:

+         1. Select a catalog.
+Choose from *Run:ai* or *Hugging Face*.
-         1. Select a model from the tiles.
+            1. If you choose *Run:ai*, select a model from the tiles.
 Use the search box to find a model that is not listed.
 If you can't find the model, see your system administrator.
+            2. If you choose *Hugging Face*, go to the next step.
          2. In the *Inference name* field, enter a name for the workload.
+         3. In the *Credentials* field, enter the token to access the model catalog.
+         4. If you selected *Hugging Face*, enter the name of the model in the *Model Name* section.
+This will not appear if you selected *Run:ai*.
-         3. In the *Compute resource* field, select a compute resource from the tiles.
+         5. In the *Compute resource* field, select a compute resource from the tiles.

             1. In the *Replica autoscaling* section, set the minimum and maximum replicas for your inference.
+            2. In the *Set conditions for creating a new replica* section, use the drop down to select from `Throughput (Requests/sec)`, `Latency (milliseconds)`, or `Concurrency (Requests/sec)`.
+Then set the value. (default = 100) This section will only appear if you have 2 or more set as the maximum.
-Then select *Never* or *After one minute of inactivity*  to set when the replicas should be automatically scaled down to zero.
+            3. In the *Set when replicas should be automatically scaled down to zero* section, from the drop down select *Never*, *After one, five, 15 or 30 minutes of inactivity*.

+            !!!
+Note
+                When automatic scaling to zero is enabled, the minimum number of replicas is 0.

-            2. In the *Nodes* field, change the order of priority of the node pools, or add a new node pool to the list.
+            4. In the *Nodes* field, change the order of priority of the node pools, or add a new node pool to the list.
-         4. When complete, press *Create inference*.
+         6. When complete, press *Create inference*.

          When you select *Custom*:

-         1. In the *Inference name* field, enter a name for the workload.
+         7. In the *Inference name* field, enter a name for the workload.
-         2. In the *Environment* field, select an environment.
+         8. In the *Environment* field, select an environment.
 Use the search box to find an environment that is not listed.
 If you can't find an environment, press *New environment* or see your system administrator.
             1. In the *Set the connection for your tool(s)* pane, choose a tool for your environment (if available).
             2. In the *Runtime settings* field, Set commands and arguments for the container running in the pod. (optional)
             3. In the *Environment variable* field, you can set one or more environment variables. (optional)
-         3. In the *Compute resource* field, select a compute resource from the tiles.
+         9. In the *Compute resource* field, select a compute resource from the tiles.
 Use the search box to find a compute resource that is not listed.
 If you can't find an environment, press *New compute resource* or see your system administrator.

             1. In the *Replica autoscaling* section, set the minimum and maximum replicas for your inference.
+            2. In the *Set conditions for creating a new replica* section, use the drop down to select from `Throughput (Requests/sec)`, `Latency (milliseconds)`, or `Concurrency (Requests/sec)`.
+Then set the value. (default = 100) This section will only appear if you have 2 or more set as the maximum.
-Then select *Never* or *After one minute of inactivity*  to set when the replicas should be automatically scaled down to zero.
+            3. In the *Set when replicas should be automatically scaled down to zero* section, from the drop down select *Never*, *After one, five, 15 or 30 minutes of inactivity*.

-            2. In the *Nodes* field, change the order of priority of the node pools, or add a new node pool to the list.
+            !!!
+Note
+                When automatic scaling to zero is enabled, the minimum number of replicas is 0.

-         4. In the *Data sources* field, add a *New data source*. (optional)
+         10. In the *Data sources* field, add a *New data source*. (optional)

             !!!
 Note